 Dr Sindu Bhaskar, a serial entrepreneur currently building a neobank in India, notes that for fintech founders interested in solving big problems, the allure of emerging markets is impossible to ignore.
-"Because speed and scale of fintech my agenda is development, I growth in many of these less have to go to those developing economies where fintech can
+"Because economies where fintech can

 Of 83 countries in our rankings this year, more than 20% are new entrants.
 Of those, all but 1 (Liechtenstein) are emerging markets, and 5 are from sub-Saharan Africa alone.
 From Somalia, both Mogadishu and Hargeisa entered the city Index for the first time.
 Only the US and the UK added more new cities this year.